 - Should we relocate product to warehouse A because of the volume of scanning?

 Price overrides – Price adjustments occur frequently, so it’s important to know who and why they are happening.
 This is an important metric for companies that don’t realize that their staff is manually overriding pricing.
 When product pricing is changed at the point-of-sale, it can have a significant impact on sales margins and overall profitability.
-Visibility into how much of a discount customers are receiving, who is making adjustments to pricing and for what customers can help you answer a variety of questions.
+Visibility into how much of a discount or increase customers are receiving, who is making adjustments to pricing and for what customers can help you answer a variety of questions.

-- Why are products being discounted?
+- Why are products being discounted or increased?

 - Are staff members abusing the overriding power?